 The Government was urged to legislate to restrict the practice as part of the Queen’s Speech on 11 May 2021.
 No employment legislation was announced however.
 It seems the Government has decided not to take any action to outlaw the approach for now at least.
 With the controversy around the practice likely to continue, we anticipate there is more to come on this matter.

-If you require advice on changing terms and conditions of employment or any of the specific issues raised in this blog contact your usual Morrisons adviser or Reena Sharma in the employment team at [email protected].
+If you require legal advice on dismissal, advice on changing terms and conditions of employment or any of the specific issues raised in this blog contact your usual Morrisons adviser or Mel McCrum Head of the employment team at [email protected].